JBSchami/Algorithms-and-Data-Structures/README.md

 Currently you will find implementations for the following:

-DATA STRUCTURES:
+* DATA STRUCTURES:
--Singly Linked List
+  * Singly Linked List
--Doubly Linked List
+  * Doubly Linked List

-ALGORITHMS:
+* ALGORITHMS: